RoKyleBrown/aqua/README.md

  * When users hover, a thumbnail from the movie is displayed also revealing minus (-) icon

- * When users click on the minus they are prompted with the abiity to select more movies
+ * When users click on the minus they are prompted with the ability to select more movies

  * Once the user has selected all of his or her movies, he or she is able to remove them from the "My Content" page